dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 Note that `createGetRequest()` has been superseded by `waypointUrl()`.

 ### Cookie banner removed

 The built-in cookie banner has been removed and moved to a new plugin.
 This plugin is currently under development however, but once availabnle you will simply need to include this plugin in your config and it should "just work".

-### Nunjucks filters/variables changed or deprecated
+### Nunjucks filters and variables changed or deprecated

 Some Nunjucks filters and variables have been deprecated and removed.